92181/hashdb/README.md

 # Tiny C Based HashDB
 A tiny database written in plain C, I decided to write this to understand the inner-workings of databases further and familiarize myself with different hashing algoritms such as SHA256 and xxHash.
+The library is consists of a single C header file which can be easily included in any C or C++ project.

-This hash based database is fully embeddable and ...
+This hash based 'database' is thus fully embeddable and ...
 WIP;

 # Usage

-WIP;
+This is a basic example on how to use the small library correctly.
+More examples can be found in the example directory.

 ```c
 // Create A Table And Data Array;